adoublens/morning-affirmations/_project/build-checklist.md

 - [x] Stack videos vertically instead of side-by-side grid layout ✅ **Complete with horizontal card layout**
 - [X] Move "Choose Your Mood" section to the bottom of the page so the content is higher on the page and is more visible
 - [ ] Remove tags from Video cards - they don't need to be displayed
+- [ ] Fix alignment issues in page header "Morning Affirmations: Start your day with intention and purpose"
 - [ ] Remove "Morning affirmations" text from page since it's already in the header
 - [ ] Remove Theme Switcher from the page header since it's already in the content  (at the bottom of the page )
 - [ ] Remove section titles like "Today's Affirmation" and "Today's Resources" so I can get to the content faster and reduce scrolling